Last Updated January 6, 2022

 If you request to opt-in to the sale of Personal Information under the CCPA after previously opting out, you will need to, first, clearly request to opt-in and then, second, separately confirm your choice to opt-in.

-We do not discriminate against you as a California resident for exercising any of your rights listed in this Policy.
+We do not discriminate against you as a California resident or resident of any other state for exercising any of your rights listed in this Policy.

 “Shine the Light” Notice To California Residents